 Up to nine semester hours or the equivalent of appropriate transfer credit from an accredited institution may be accepted toward the master's degree.
 No grade lower than B will be accepted.
 Course work accepted as transfer credit will be listed on the Spring Hill College transcript with the grade earned at the transfer institution; however, transfer grades will not enter into the grade point calculation for the course work taken at Spring Hill.
 The academic vice president and the program director in the department and/or the certification officer will evaluate requests for transfer of credit.
 No transfer credits earned prior to six years before matriculation will be accepted without evaluation by the program director and the Vice President for Academic Affairs.
 Generally, no transfer credit will be given for course work already counted for a previous degree.
-Specific exceptions to the transfer of credits may be found in the policies for the individual programs; for example, some elective course work for the M.B.A. may be waived based on credits from a previously earned master's degree.
+Specific exceptions to the transfer of credits may be found in the policies for the individual programs; for example, the M.B.A. program allows credit for up to two elective courses based on appropriate credits from a previously earned master's degree.